Anti-Superstition and Black Magic Act: Overview

 The law directs the appointment and training of vigilance officers, to investigate and report these crimes to the local police station.
 The ranks of these officers are to be greater than the rank of a police inspector.

 History

 The original bill of 2003 was drafted by Narendra Dabholkar.
 In July 2003, the draft was approved by the state government.
-The bill was sent for ratification to the Union government by Chief Minister Sushilkumar Shinde in August 2003.
+The bill was sent for ratification to the Central Government by Chief Minister of Maharashtra Sushilkumar Shinde in August 2003.
 However, it was criticised for having poor definitions of terms like superstition, black magic, spells, sorcery etc. The bill was not presented in the winter session of the legislature.

 The bill was revised and redrafted by rationalist Shyam Manav.
 This draft was presented as Maharashtra Eradication of Black Magic, Evil and Aghori Practices Bill, 2005.

 The bill was introduced for the first time in the Legislative Assembly in the winter session of 2005.
 The bill, was adopted by the Assembly on 16 December 2006, the last day of the session.
-The ruling Congress government faced criticism from the lack of debate from the opposition BJP and Shiv Sena.
+The ruling Indian National Congress (INC) government faced criticism from the lack of debate from the opposition Bharatiya Janata Party (BJP) and Shiv Sena.